oddlama/vane/README.md

 #### Little things & quality of life

 - [x] Walk faster on grass paths
-- [x] Harvest finished crops by right-clicking
+- [x] Harvest finished crops by right-clicking (or by using a *Sickle*)
 - [x] Double doors open simultaneously
-- [ ] Craft lights that automatically turn on when it's night
 - [ ] Sort chests with redstone
+- [x] Modify individual connections of walls, fences, etc. and easily modify stair shapes using the *File*
 - [x] Skip night with 50% of players sleeping
 - [x] Store XP in bottles
 - [x] Limit anvil repair cost to remove 'too-expensive'